 After 85 years, it is time to renovate the student cabins, bathrooms and showers at Camp Davis.
 While these cabins have served us well for years, and hold many fond memories, ongoing maintenance costs, safety concerns, and infrastructure decay require major upgrades to continue Camp operations, and to serve UM students for another century.
 We have developed a comprehensive renovation plan in collaboration with a local architect to redevelop the student cabins, connect Camp to high speed internet service, and renovate the mess hall.
-College, Department and alumni contributions have gotten us almost halfway to our $5 million target.
+College, Department and alumni contributions have gotten us more than halfway to our $5 million target.
 Our ambitious goal is to complete fundraising for this project by January 2017, so that we can break ground on the new cabins in the fall of 2017.
 There are many ways to contribute to this fundraising goal.
 Please read below about ways to give.

 "Oh Joy Another Day To Excel"

 A note from Camp Davis alumnus Fred Metzger: